Background pattern

 5. Storage of Aceclofenac Vir

-6. Contents of the pack and additional information
+6. Contents of the pack and other information

 Do not take Aceclofenac Vir:

-• If you have had a stomach or duodenal ulcer or bleeding, or have suffered a perforation of the digestive tract.
+• If you have had a stomach or duodenal ulcer or have suffered a perforation of the digestive tract.

-• If you have bleeding or coagulation problems (bleed easily).
+• If you have bleeding or coagulation problems (you bleed easily).

-• If you have severe kidney failure.
+• If you have severe kidney problems.

-• If you have severe liver failure.
+• If you have severe liver problems.

-Warnings and Precautions:
+Warnings and precautions:

 Consult your doctor or pharmacist before starting to take aceclofenac:

--If you have liver disease.
+• If you have any liver disease.

--If you have kidney problems.
+• If you have kidney problems.

 • If you smoke.

-• If you have diabetes
+• If you have diabetes.

 • If you have angina, blood clots, high blood pressure, high cholesterol, or high triglycerides.

-Additionally, this type of medication can cause fluid retention, especially in patients with heart failure and/or high blood pressure (hypertension).
+Similarly, this type of medicine may cause fluid retention, especially in patients with heart failure and/or high blood pressure (hypertension).

-• If you have blood disorders
+• If you have blood disorders.

-Taking Aceclofenac VIR with other medications
+Taking Aceclofenac VIR with other medicines

-Taking Aceclofenac Vir with food and beverages
+Taking Aceclofenac Vir with food and drinks

 Aceclofenac can be taken with or without food.